zenml-io/zenml/src/zenml/integrations/README.md

 from zenml.integrations.integration import Integration from zenml.zen_stores.models import FlavorWrapper

-# This is the flavor that can will used when registering this stack component
+# This is the flavor that will be used when registering this stack component
 #  `zenml <type-of-stack-component> register ... -f example-orchestrator-flavor`
 EXAMPLE_ORCHESTRATOR_FLAVOR = <"example-orchestrator-flavor">